 Fuji Shibazakura Festival (End of April to End of May)

 The Fuji Shibazakura Festival is a must-see visual spectacle that takes place in the plains around Mount Fuji.
-During the festival, over 800,000 shibazakura (ground flowers) in vibrant shades of pink, white, and red cover the landscape.
-The flowers create a colorful carpet with the iconic mountain in the background, providing one of the most photogenic views in Japan.
-The festival also features food stalls and local crafts.
+During the festival, more than 800,000 shibazakura (ground flowers) in vibrant shades of pink, white, and red cover the landscape.
+The flowers form a colorful carpet with the iconic mountain in the background, providing one of the most photogenic views in Japan.
+The festival also offers food stalls and local crafts.

 Kanda Matsuri (May 16 to 17, Tokyo)

-Kanda Matsuri is one of the three main Shinto festivals in Tokyo and takes place at Kanda Myojin Shrine.
-It occurs in odd-numbered years and features a grand procession with around 200 mikoshi, colorful floats, dances, and musical performances.
-It is a celebration of prosperity and good fortune, especially popular among local business people.
+The Kanda Matsuri is one of the three main Shinto festivals in Tokyo and is held at the Kanda Myojin Shrine.
+It occurs in odd-numbered years and features a grand procession with about 200 mikoshi, colorful floats, dances, and musical performances.
+It is a celebration of prosperity and good fortune, especially popular among local businesspeople.

 Himeji Sakura Festival

-Although the sakura season (桜) ends in April in much of Japan, there are regions where hanami festivities extend into May.
-Himeji Castle, a UNESCO World Heritage Site, hosts a simple yet beautiful sakura festival.
+Although the sakura season (cherry blossoms) ends in April in much of Japan, there are regions where hanami festivities extend into May.
+Himeji Castle, a UNESCO World Heritage site, hosts a simple yet beautiful sakura festival.
 The event includes cultural performances and opportunities for picnics under the blooming trees.

 Modern Cultural Celebrations